7RU7H/Archive/Securing-Networks-And-Systems/Hardening/Browser-Hardening.md

 - Browsers on Phones, Kiosks exist!

 Problem scope
-- They are everywhere users are (Desk|Laptops), Phones, Tablets, Kiosks, Handhelds, Software-in-Software (Steam has its own Browser)
+- They are everywhere users are (Desk/Lap)-tops, Phones, Tablets, Kiosks, Handhelds, Software-in-Software (Steam has its own Browser)
 - Multiple Protocol (some not encrypted by default)
 - Multiple Protocols at different level of [[OSI-Model]] are interactable
 - Developers probably must compete across most devices and architectures